 PSYC 450 CAPSTONE SEMINAR.

 In this capstone experience, students will integrate and apply skills and knowledge acquired as a Psychology major.
 Students will explore their own interests in psychology using self-directed learning.
-This will include reading and discussing journal articles, and completing an independent project in which they apply their knowledge to an existing controversy, social problem or research question.
-Prerequisite: PSYC 315
+This will include reading and discussing journal articles, and completing an independent project in which they apply their knowledge to an existing controversy, social problem or research question (3 credits).
+Open to Seniors only.